vesavvo/design_patterns/markdown/examples/factory_method.md

 ## Example: [Adventure game with a single, concrete factory](../../src/main/java/factory_method/adventure_single_factory).
-Factory model, not Factory Method
+Factory, not Factory Method

 This is a variant of the previous example.
 Technically, this implements the Factory DP, which differs from Factory Method that does not belong to GoF patterns.